even4void/aliquote/content/post/handling-extreme-response-style.md

-+++
+---
-title = "Handling extreme response style" date = 2010-09-07T22:29:54+01:00
+title: "Handling extreme response style"
+date: 2010-09-07T22:29:54+01:00
-draft = false
+draft: false
-tags = ["psychometrics"]
+tags: ["psychometrics"]
-categories = ["2010"]
+categories: ["2010"]
-+++
+---

-Following a response I gave on [stats.stackexchange.com](http://stats.stackexchange.com/) about the analysis of respondents who always answer the most extreme responses, I finally decided to investigate this topic with greater care.
+Following a response I gave on [stats.stackexchange.com](http://stats.stackexchange.com/) about the analysis of respondents who always answer the most extreme responses, I finally decided to investigate the topic of *extreme response style* with greater care.

 See the [full thread](http://stats.stackexchange.com/questions/2374/likert-scales-analysis).
 My main points were that FA applies for attitude items as it does for other kind of measurement instrument, although treating Likert items as continuous data is a long-standing debate.
 Other models (IRT, SEM, etc.) apply as well.
 Now, the fact that some respondents may systematically highlight an extreme response style, that is they always select the response categories on the extreme of the scale (e.g., "totally agree" or "totally disagree"), may strongly bias items parameters (whether it be loadings or difficulty).